The Soldier's Details

 - Singapore-Darwin-Sydney, HMT Arawa, Sydney-Melbourne by troop train, Melbourne-Fremantle, HMT Strathmore.

-Tommy was one of 3 boys and there was one daughter.
+Tommy was one of 3 boys and there was one daughter Gwen.

 Tommy standing 1st Left and Gwen Linto standing centre.

-Tommy’s sister Gwen who gave so much care to her brother when he returned from war; Gwen had supported the 2/4th Machine Gun Battalion Ex-Members Association for a very long time and during 2017 made a generous donation to this website.
+Tommy’s sister Gwen who gave so much care to her brother when he returned from war; Gwen had supported the 2/4th Machine Gun Battalion Ex-Members Association for a very long time and during 2017 made a generous donation to this website for which we are especially grateful.

 Tom was in a coma for nearly 3 weeks with his life hanging in the balance.
 Dr. Bruce Hunt watched over him and revived him several times.
 On regaining consciousness, he was unable to talk, walk and knew nothing of his former life.
 Tom remained hospitalised learning to talk and walk and the muscles of one eye were also effected but it is said that this soldier maintained a bright and happy disposition.
 The Japanese awarded him an ‘A’ Medical Classification.

-John Gilmour was also a patient at Lady Lawley Cottage, Cottesloe.
-John was also hospitalised at Changi and was placed in a bed nearest to Tommy.
+After the war Tommy Lewis, John Gilmour and others with eye conditions were accommodated at Lady Lawley Cottage, Cottesloe.
+John was also hospitalised at Changi and was placed in a bed nearest to Tommy during 1942.
 February 2018, John recalls he and others spent hours trying to help Tommy regain his speech and memory.

 - Changi Gaol Camp - Singapore